 For buildings with up to seven (7) occupancy sensors, all occupancy sensors shall be tested.
 For buildings with more than seven (7) occupancy sensors, sampling may be done on spaces with similar sensors and space geometries; sampling shall include a minimum of one (1) occupancy sensor for each group of up to seven (7) additional occupancy sensors.
 If the first occupancy sensor in the sample group passes the acceptance test, the remaining building spaces in the sample group also pass.
-If the first occupancy sensor in the sample group also pass.
-If the occupancy sensors in that group must be tested.
+If the first occupancy sensor in the sample group fails the acceptance test the rest of the occupancy sensors in that group must be tested.
 If any tested occupancy sensor fails it shall be repaired, replaced or adjusted until it passes the test.